Automatic chemical design using a data-driven continuous representation of molecules: Abstract

 Continuous representations allow us to automatically generate novel chemical structures by performing simple operations in the latent space, such as decoding random vectors, perturbing known chemical structures, or interpolating between molecules.

 Continuous representations also allow the use of powerful gradient-based optimization to efficiently guide the search for optimized functional compounds.
-We demonstrate our method in the design of drug-like molecules as well as organic light-emitting diodes.
+We demonstrate our method in the domain of drug-like molecules and also in the set of molecules with fewer that nine heavy atoms.